-- 4. Leverage resources and actively pursue funding to assist adult, dislocated worker, and youth populations. - For the past several years, we have been successful in submitting proposals for numerous job training National Emergency Grants (NEG) targeting long-term unemployed dislocated workers and veterans. - In 2018, SCWDB became a PACTT Affiliate provider for the Pennsylvania Commission on Crime and Delinquency in Greene County.
-Will allow for stronger connection to adjudicated youth.
-Funding will further strengthen ability to work with re-entry population. - SCWDB is participating in Commonwealth National Emergency Grant focused on the opioid epidemic in local communities.
-Program goals include increasing the number of Certified Recovery Specialists in the region, connect those who successfully complete Certified Recovery Specialists training with recoveryfriendly work places, and assist in capacity building and training with local first responders and emergency management services through trainings for Emergency Medical Technicians, Advanced Emergency Medical Technicians, and Paramedic.
+- 4. Leverage resources and actively pursue funding to assist adult, dislocated worker, and youth populations. - For the past several years, we have been successful in submitting proposals and being awarded numerous job training National Emergency Grants (NEG) targeting long-term unemployed dislocated workers and veterans. - SCWDB became a PACTT Affiliate provider for the Pennsylvania Commission on Crime and Delinquency in Greene County.
+This will allow for stronger connection to adjudicated youth.
+Funding will further strengthen ability to work with re-entry population. - SCWDB is participating in the Commonwealth National Emergency Grant focused on the opioid epidemic in local communities.
+Program goals include: - Increasing the number of Certified Recovery Specialists in the region, - Connecting those who successfully complete Certified Recovery Specialists training with recovery-friendly workplaces, - Increasing capacity of first responders and training events for all emergency management services.